24 delicious reasons to visit Greece

 Surprisingly though, its sister dish, a hearty plate of giant baked beans seasoned with cilantro, has made it to the typical mezze spread.

-You might also hear the "gigante"' further described as "plaki," which denotes a dish that's oven-baked in tomato sauce.
+You might also hear the "gigantes" further described as "plaki," which denotes a dish that's oven-baked in tomato sauce.

 Choriatiki (Χωριάτικη)